GDQuest/website/content/tutorial/art/monster-design.md

 ---
 title: Intro To Monster Design For 2d Games
 description: "Learn monster design for video games in this free tutorial series!
-Using Mario and Final Fantasy XIV as references, I'll show you how professionals paint game monsters."
+We'll use Mario and Final Fantasy XIV as references."
 date: "2017-02-15T15:25:47+02:00"
 author: "nathan"